hhvn/nmapthrottle/README.md

 Description
 -----------
 This Python script scans multiple IP addresses with nmap.
-Throttling of scans is done, 3 max processes, one IP address per process, as the default.
-This default setting can be changed via command line argument.
+One nmap process is kicked off for each IP address.
+Throttling of scans is performed with three maximum processes as the default.
+This default of three can be changed via command line argument.
 The output is meant for import into a spreadsheet for easy pivot table and report creation.
-The format is a comma-separated record with
+The format is a comma-separated record with the following layout:

-IP Address, Status (OPEN, OPEN|FILTERED), Protocol (TCP/UDP), Port number.
+IP Address, Status (OPEN, OPEN|FILTERED), Protocol (TCP/UDP), Port number

 There are other options.
 Type the following to see all options.